haris18896/Sass/Natours/README.md

 for that we will have to write a `script` in the `package.json` file, iin this file will add the input and output of the sass directories. the `-w` flag means the sass is watching for the changes.

-   `"compile:sass": "node-sass sass/main.scss css/styles.css -w"`
+   `"compile-sass": "node-sass sass/main.scss css/styles.css -w"`

-   `npm run compile:sass`
+   `npm run compile-sass`

 ---
 ---